asim-qureshi/Typewriter.js/README.md

 ```
   $('p').Typewrite();
 ```
-# Making it work for you:
+# Optimization and customization:

-There is a number of configuration options you can pass in order to optimize Typewriter.js to your preferences.
+By passing an object to the Typewrite function, there are a number of configuration options available in order to optimize Typewriter.js to your preferences.
 We explore them below.

 ## What are we typing in?